 Artificial Intelligence is a generic term for a set of technologies.
-In case of the challenges described above, we will speak about two technologies: Machine Learning and Computer Vision.
+In the case of the challenges described above, we will speak about two technologies: Machine Learning and Computer Vision.
 If we are talking about the most relevant and effective AI for pharma, then it is the most relevant choice.

-Machine Learning for the pharma industry is the possibility to approximate, analyze, cluster, classify a huge amount of data and solve complex problems within a short period of time offering smart solutions.
+Machine Learning for the pharma industry is the possibility to approximate, analyze, cluster, and classify a huge amount of data and solve complex problems within a short period of time offering smart solutions.

 Computer Vision in the pharma industry is the unique chance to categorize an incredible amount of images or videos for object detection and tracking.
 The object can be cracked on the pill or poorly printed word on the batch.
 Computer Vision will guarantee 100% accuracy and instant detection compared to visual detection performed by employees.

-Defects Identification in Packaging
+AI for Pharma Use Cases: Defects Identification in Packaging

-Machine Learning + Computer Vision for the defect identification on the production line and during packaging.
-Using these technologies it is possible to:
+AI technologies can be effectively used to enhance the production of drugs on the stage of packaging.
+Machine Learning + Computer Vision for defect identification on the production line and during packaging.
+Using these technologies, it is possible to:

-● decrease time consumption during the packaging stage up to 14% ● identify defects of packaging (texture, shape, size, bad packing, etc.) on the production line and exclude them from the production instantly ● significantly reduce labour cost and labour interaction
+- Identify defects of packaging (texture, shape, size, bad packing, etc.) on the production line and exclude them from production instantly;

-- CV (computer vision) approach and customized CNNs may identify defects at any stage and require the development of the CNN that with adjustments (training and setting of hyperparameters) may be used for most of the tasks.
-At some point, there might be a need to develop unique CNN for the particular task.
+- CV (computer vision) approach and customized CNNs may identify defects at any stage and require the development of the CNN that, with adjustments (training and setting of hyperparameters), may be used for most tasks.
+At some point, there might be a need to develop a unique CNN for the particular task.

-Tech Stack: TensorFlow, OpenCV, etc
+Tech Stack: TensorFlow, OpenCV, etc.

 Defects Identification in Medicine